WICG/bundle-preloading/bundle-format.md

 #### Q: Why not use .tar or .zip?

 **A**: These both have significant problems. zip stores its index at the end, so it's not suitable for streaming. tar doesn't permit random access, and can only be used in a streaming mode.
 Increasing the amount of metadata (e.g., for HTTP headers) is awkward in both formats and would require new tooling anyway.

+#### Q: Should [W3C MiniApp packaging](https://w3c.github.io/miniapp/specs/packaging/) use this bundle format instead of .zip?

+**A**: This is really a question for the [W3C MiniApp CG](https://github.com/w3c/miniapp/), but there are some
+- Most of the MiniApp packaging specification focuses on the format and conventions for applications, which is outside of the scope of the core bundling format described in this document.
+The .zip file is the simple part.
+- This proposal is not yet ready, and it would be a shame for an early version of it to ship in MiniApp with a different version shipping on the Web later.
+- MiniApp is already in wide use in the ecosystem despite lack of formal standardization, so the standardization effort around it naturally leans on the conservative side around making compatibility-affecting changes.
+Switching bundle formats would make new apps not work on old app runtimes.
+- .zip is an established standard which is in wide use, so it seems fine to use for MiniApp if it works well for them.
+- It's not clear if optimal streaming, random access performance, or additional metadata is so important for MiniApp, to be worth the churn of changing the archive format.

+Once resource bundles are an established standard, one could imagine MiniApp being extended to permit resource bundles as an alternative format alongside .zip.